Imagine this: Better training. More agents. Streamlined technology. A vacation. You name it, you get it.

 Your Call Center ROI Percentage = [(Total Revenue – Total Expenses)/ Total Call Center Investment] x 100

 Think through the costs associated with your agents’ time, the resources they access and the technology they use.
-Plot out all the fixed costs for your contact center – like the rent for your building, hourly wages and supervisor salaries.
+Plot out all the annual fixed costs for your contact center – like the rent for your building, stipends for current remote agents, your contact center software (if you have a contract in place), hourly wages and supervisor salaries.

 Then, think through all your variable costs, too.
 Does having an interaction solved entirely by your IVR cut costs during some months, and tack on higher expenses in others?
 What ebbs and flows in your monthly operations, and what expenses can you predict on the nose each month?